 - Coconut Milk – Make sure that you are using full fat coconut milk for this.
+(You can also make your own coconut milk at home.)
 It is needed for it to be a creamy and flavorful consistency.
 Otherwise you will find it lacks flavor a bit.

 - Arrowroot or Cornstarch – You can use arrowroot powder in replace of cornstarch if you would like.
 This is the thickening agent for the syrup.

 - Sugar – The sugar is going to help sweeten up the syrup.
 Pure cane sugar works great, but other granulated sugars can be used also.
 Darker sugars like date or coconut sugar will turn the syrup a darker color.

 - Honey – When you add in some honey it sweetens but also works great for thickening as well.
 Agave syrup is a great vegan substitute for honey in this recipe.